-Every time you face a crisis, deal with a disappointment, lose someone or something you love, you use your resilience to help you recover and move on with your life.
+Every time you face a crisis, or deal with a disappointment, or lose someone or something you love, you use your resilience to help you recover and move on with your life.

-“Being a resilient person means sometimes being active and sometimes being passive, knowing when to step forward and act, and knowing when to step back, relax and allow yourself and others to nurture your inner self.
+“Being a resilient person means sometimes being active and sometimes letting things go, knowing when to step forward and act, and knowing when to step back, relax and allow yourself and others to nurture your inner self.

 Having good relationships with adults and peers, knowing how to keep yourself safe, building stress-busters into your life and getting involved in good stuff makes your life meaningful.
 It also gives you the inner strength or resilience to cope with whatever life throws at you.”

 There are many topics in the Relationships category of this site which may help you work through problems and build your resilience.